Make this four-season art project with your kids (or students) today!

 4. Paint the handprint tree:

-- Use a paintbrush to paint the handprint tree art the color of your choice.
+- Use a paintbrush to paint the handprint tree in the color of your choice.

 - First, I painted the tree with brown acrylic paint (espresso).

-- Then, I added thin lines with a smaller detail brush in darker brown acrylic paint (cinnamon) to make it look like a tree bark and give the trunk of the tree texture.
+- Then I added thin lines with a smaller detail brush in darker brown acrylic paint (cinnamon) to make it look like tree bark and add texture to the trunk.

 - The exact paint colors I used are in parentheses.
-However, the brand of acrylic paint you use might not use the same color names.
+The brand of acrylic paint you use may not use the same color names.

 - Depending on your child’s age, this step may best be completed by a parent, a teacher, or a caregiver.
 Because my daughter was two when we created this seasonal handprint tree art project, I chose to paint the tree myself.